 All access to IPAWS-OPEN is free of charge.

-- Federal, state, territorial, tribal and local government organizations: Learn how to become an alerting authority.
+Federal, state, territorial, tribal and local jurisdictions and organizations: Learn how to become an alerting authority.

-- Private or public sector developers can access when they are designing IPAWS-OPEN-compatible systems.
+Private or public sector developers can access the IPAWS test and development environment when they are designing IPAWS-OPEN-compatible systems.
 They can also access the IPAWS All-Hazards Information Feed of live alerts for redistribution and/or situational awareness.